geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " No oars impel, no rudder guides its course,
 " I do but bid, at noon or night the same,
 " It moves unerring to its destin'd aim:
-" O come ! our cause admits no vain delay." —
+" O come! our cause admits no vain delay." —
 She enter'd; swift the vessel glides away.
 In silence pondering on her doubtful fate,
 Beside her friend, Miranda mournful sate;